 - When it seems that they're applying a standard inconsistently, especially for their own benefit, hypocrisy is a possibility.
 But do they really think so little of our powers of perception that they believe we won't notice?

 - Explanations of others' behavior by which we place ourselves in morally superior positions deserve close scrutiny.
-Examine closely the argument that they're being inconsistent.
+Examine carefully the argument that they're being inconsistent.
 Is all the evidence available and valid?
 Is there no other interpretation of that evidence?

 - Our arguments are weak